tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

 But soon, it a few steps forward, we will might encounter warnings from the TypeScript compiler regarding Meteor packages (such as `meteor/meteor` or `meteor/tracker`).

-To avoid those errors - we need to add Typings for packages that aren't built with TypeScript or for packages that does not share it's Typings by default.
+To avoid those errors - we need to add Typings for packages that aren't built with TypeScript or for packages that do not share it's Typings by default.

 > Angular2-Meteor and Angular 2 provides its own typings inside the NPM folder, and you do no need to install the typings from external sources.

-You will need to reference and let the TypeScript compiler know about external packages that in use - there are 2 ways of doing that:
+You will need to reference and let the TypeScript compiler know about external packages that are in use.
+There are 2 ways of doing that:

  - One way is to directly reference typings files (`.d.ts` extension) using a special sugared syntax at the top of your TypeScript code file, for example: